Data Enquiry & Release Form

-- Protected and Priority Species: EU and UK legally protected species, Section 42 (NERC Act, 2006) species, UK BAP Priority species
+- Protected and Priority Species: EU and UK legally protected species, Section 7 Environment Act (Wales) 2016 species, UK BAP Priority species

 - Other Species of Conservation Concern: UK BAP Species of Conservation Concern, Red Data Book and Nationally Scarce species, Bonn Convention species

 - Locally Important Species: Local BAP species, locally rare and scarce species (as identified by local experts